wso2/docs-is/en/docs/Compliance/general-Data-Protection-Regulation.md

     processing organization.
 <br/>
--   **The right to rectification -** Individuals can rectify incorrect data on their user profiles by themselves by logging into Self-care User Portal.
+-   **The right to rectification -** Individuals can rectify incorrect data on their user profiles by themselves by logging in to the Self-care User Portal.
 <br/>
 -   **The right to restrict processing -** Individuals can make